coding-dojo-data-science/dojo-env-setup/docs/instructions-windows-v23_Repo.md

 - On the Extension sidebar, there will be several sections (INSTALLED/POPULAR/RECOMMENDED).
     - Right now you should have nothing under the INSTALLED menu.
-    - You should see "Python" listed under POPULAR.
+    - **You should see the "Python" extension listed under POPULAR.**
         - If not, you can enter "Python" in the search box at the top of the sidebar
         - OR you can click on [this link to the extension ](https://marketplace.visualstudio.com/items?itemName=ms-python.python)on the extension marketplace website.
     - Click on the "Install" button for the Python extension.
         ![png](https://raw.githubusercontent.com/coding-dojo-data-science/dojo-env-setup/main/images/2_extension_installation.png)
+- **You must also install the "Jupyter" extension, which you can find with the search bar.**
 - Note: the Python extension will also install several required extensions.
 When installation is complete, you should see the following under the "INSTALLED" section:
     - Python, Pylance, Jupyter Notebook renderer, Jupyter, and Jupyter Keymap